NishanthAdithya/NishanthAdithya.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined the PeAR Lab as a directed researcher working on agile, high-speed drones! 🤖
+Joined the PeAR Lab as a Directed Researcher working on agile, high-speed drones! 🤖